 Shafford exported pieces to the United States from Japan starting in the 1940s and ending in the 1970s.
 Shafford produced china planter mugs depicting famous people, music boxes, figurines, pitchers, pill cups, candle holders and a host of other novelty items.
-Among their offerings were small, painted versions of "Checkers up at the Farm", "Chess", "School Days" and "Traveling Magician".
-The pieces are each about 6" - 7" tall.
+Among their offerings were small, painted versions of "Checkers up at the Farm", "Chess", "School Days" and "Traveling Magician", as well as a parian version of "Checkers up at the Farm".
+The painted pieces are each about 6" - 7" tall, while the parian "Checkers up a the Farm" is 8" tall.

 UCAGCO produced two Rogers miniatures, "Chess" and "School Days".
 Both pieces were produced in white, as well as in color.